ad-si/cai/readme.md

   # Send a prompt to locally running Ollama server
   cai ollama llama3 Which year did the Titanic sink cai ol ll Which year did the Titanic sink

+  # Use the `local` shortcut for using Ollama's default model
+  cai local Which year did the Titanic sink

   # Add data via stdin
   cat main.rs | cai Explain this code